pizthewiz/CinderBlocks.org/README.md

 Typically the `find:blocks` task can be decoupled from and run more often than `find:users` as blocks are updated far more often than they are created.

-The static site can be run locally via:
+The static site served by `app.js` can be run locally via:
 ```sh
 $ npm start
 ```